Positional asphyxia: Background

 A 2002 review of the literature published in the British Journal of Forensic Practice said that restraining a person in a face-down position is likely to cause greater restriction of breathing than restraining a person face-up.

 A 2008 article in Medicine, Science and the Law said that the way the subject is restrained can also increase the risk of death, for example kneeling or otherwise placing weight on the subject and particularly any type of restraint hold around the subject's neck.
 Research measuring the effect of restraint positions on lung function suggests that restraint which involves bending the restrained person or placing body weight on them has more effect on their breathing than face-down positioning alone.

 In the United States, there were 16 reported deaths in police custody between 1998 and 2009 in which restraint was a "direct or contributory factor to the death."
 The investigation into the deaths resulted in a 2010 report tabled by the Independent Police Complaints Commission (IPCC).

 Prolonged (particularly resisted) restraint, obesity, prior cardiac or respiratory problems, and the use of illicit drugs such as cocaine can increase the risk of death by restraint, according to a 2001 article in American Journal of Emergency Medicine.

 Positional asphyxia is not limited to restraint in a face down position according to a 2011 article in Medicine, Science, and the Law.
 Restraining a person in a seated position may also reduce the ability to breathe, if the person is pushed forwards with the chest on or close to the knees.
 The risk will be higher in cases where the restrained person has a high body mass index (BMI) and/or large waist girth.

 A 2012 series by the Bureau of Investigative Journalism (TBIJ) reported that, since the late 1990s, coroners used the term excited delirium to explain restraint-related deaths involving police officers.
 A May 1997 article in Wiener klinische Wochenschrift said that deaths in real life situations occur after excited delirium, which had not been studied in laboratory simulations at that time.

 Accident or illness

 Positional asphyxia may also occur as a result of accident or illness, according to a 2008 article in the Journal of Forensic and Legal Medicine.
 This can include bed rail strangulation.

 A 2008 EMBO Reports article on sudden infant death syndrome, said that the number of diagnoses of 'accidental suffocation', 'wedging' or 'positional asphyxia' had increased."

 Olympic track athlete Florence Griffith-Joyner and ex-Major League Baseball player John Marzano both died due to positional asphyxia, the former following an epileptic seizure and the latter following a fall down a flight of stairs.
+Politician James Trafficant died of positional asphyxia after being trapped under a tractor on his farm proprty.